Movie Public Performance Copyright

 and rating will appear if the motion picture is included in the license.
 If it

-is not included, the screen will read: "There are currently no records that
+is not included, the screen will read: "No results found."

 Q. If the movie I wish to show is not